jsenv/core/README.md

 ## How to use

 The list below presents what tool jsenv provides.
-You can use only some of them.
+They are independent, you can use only some of them.

 - start a server sending self executing html source for every file of your project.<br/>
   — see [browser explorer server](./docs/browser-explorer-server/browser-explorer-server.md)